 The Psychological Contract: The Importance of Staff Engagement

-The one element that affects the psychological contract more than anything else is communications.
+The one element that affects the psychological contract more than anything else is communication.
 An article by the Local Government Association states that internal communications are vital during change, and should be owned by everyone.
 It also suggests that employees no longer wait patiently during times of transition for ‘messages from on high’; they use their own internal networks to get information from those likely to know more and collaborate through social media.

-Employee Engagement Importance: The New Rules?
+Employee Engagement Importance: New Rules for Hybrid Working

 If the way that employees think about their work has changed, what does that mean for the effectiveness of current employee engagement strategies?

-- Is the organisation really communicating with its employees regularly?
+- Is the organisation communicating with its employees regularly?
 Are its communications meaningful, rather than just platitudes?

 - Is the organisation showing its trustworthiness by ensuring that employees feel safe while ways of working change around them?

-- Is the organisation honest enough to say that it doesn’t have an answer, but is working hard to find a solution?
+- Is the organisation honest enough to say that it doesn’t have an answer but is working hard to find a solution?
 Does it show trust in its employees by asking them to solve problems alongside them?

-Focus on wellbeing
+1. Focus on wellbeing

-Set the tone for the future
+2. Set the tone for the future

-Keep saying ‘thank you’
+3. Keep saying ‘thank you’

-Don’t forget the managers
+4. Don’t forget the managers

 Importance of Employee Engagement in Cost Reduction